MihirBachhav-gep/MyNotes/WindowFunctionBlog.md

 <br><hr>
 ## Conclusion ##

-I encourage you to try out these examples hands-on for a deeper understanding of SQL window functions.
-Practicing with real data will help in solidifying these concepts.
+SQL window functions are essential tools for advanced analytics, enabling you to perform complex calculations while preserving row-level detail.
+Practicing these examples with your own data will help reinforce the concepts and unlock new possibilities in your data analysis workflows.

 Thank you for reading!